baloneymath/baloneymath.github.io/_pages/about.md

 News
 ======
+* 11/2022: One paper, *Reinforcement Learning Guided Detailed Routing for Custom Circuits*, is accepted by ISPD 2022.
+Cheers!

 * 07/2022: One co-authored paper, *TAG: Learning Circuit Spatial Embedding From Layouts*, is accepted by ICCAD 2022.

 * 03/2022: I presented a paper, *AutoCRAFT: Layout Automation for Custom Circuits in Advanced FinFET Technologies*, at ISPD 2022.